ludwig/docker-aptly/README.md

     Also you can use `--driver` option.
 By default it equals to `local`.
 More info is [here](https://docs.docker.com/engine/extend/legacy_plugins/#volume-plugins#volume-plugins).

-2. If you want to customize image or build the container locally, check out this repository and build, **otherwise skip this step** and use prepared image from [`dockerhub`](https://hub.docker.com/r/smirart/aptly/):
+2. If you want to customize image or build the container locally, check out this repository and build, **otherwise skip this step** and use prepared image from [`Github Packages`](https://github.com/urpylka/docker-aptly/packages):

     ```bash
     git clone https://github.com/urpylka/docker-aptly.git
-    docker build docker-aptly --tag smirart/aptly:latest
+    docker build docker-aptly --tag docker.pkg.github.com/urpylka/docker-aptly/aptly:latest
     ```

     If you decide build I suggest use [`docker-compose`](#manage-locally) commands.
 It will build own image before use.